vmware-archive/pcfdev/README.md

 ### Using the Cloud Foundry CLI

-Follow the instructions provided at the end of `vagrant up` to connect to MicroPCF:
+Follow the instructions provided at the end of `vagrant up` to connect to PCF Dev:

 ```
 ==> default: MicroPCF is now running.